Vertical Divider

 Second Wave: Musical Marielitos

-The explosion of Santería in the United States and specifically Miami happened, however, following the mass migration of around a hundred and twenty-five thousand Cubans who arrived in Southern Florida during the period known as the 1980 Mariel Boatlift.
-Not only did this mass exodus bring thousands of Regla de Ocha devotees to the United States, it brought key musicians whose knowledge of rhythms, songs, rituals and drum making was unprecedented in the United States.
-Among those Cuban exiles who either lived or spent a significant amount of time performing in Miami were: Orlando ‘Puntilla’ Rios, Juan ‘El Negro’ Raymat, Ezequiel Torres, Lacho Rivero, Osvaldo Millet, Luisito Oferere, Jorge Iturralde, El Surdo, El Palle, Felito Oveido, Julito Balsinde, Angel Miyares, ‘Rumberito’, Pedro ‘El Asmático’ Orta and Lorenzo Peñalver to name a few.
-Two of these men, Orlando ‘Puntilla’ Rios and Juan ‘El Negro’ Raymat, stand out for their pioneering influence on ritual musical tradition in the United States during the 80s and 90s.
-Travelling frequently between New York and Miami, as well as other parts of the United States and Latin America, their impact on the fledgling religious community was immense in terms of the new knowledge they brought from Cuba.
-The combined song, drumming and drum making expertise of these two men as well as their savvy approach to business changed the oricha musical ritual landscape in the United Sates where they collectively maintained a virtual monopoly over its dissemination for over a decade.
-[6] Both men had the charisma and ability to provide a quality service for an expanding market and access to a crucial commodity of their trade, fundamento drums.
-Soon after arriving Raymat sent a family member to collect his set of consecrated drums from Cuba.
-Soon after Raymat’s drums arrived in the United States, Rios borrowed them and ‘birthed’ a set for himself in Puerto Rico apparently without Raymat’s knowledge.
-Both men set about training an army of Cuban, Puerto Rican and North American men to play, maintain the drums and adhere to a long list of strict protocols and taboos associated with these ritual instruments.
-Many of these apprentices went on to become initiated omo Añá, meaning they pledged an oath to the deity Añá and became part of an exclusive heterosexual male-only brotherhood, giving them access to playing, making and owning fundamento batá with several of them dedicating a large part of their lives to the tradition and to passing it on to the next generation.
-Although some Cubans arrived knowing how to play several learnt once they had arrived in the United States, such as Angel Miyares and Arelan Torres.
-Numerous North American-born men also became renowned tamboreros (batá players) and/or drum owners; El Denny and Skip Burney for example who are featured in this project.
-Angel, El Denny and Skip all began their apprenticeships in the 1980s and are still playing regularly in Miami over thirty years later.
-Most of these musicians featured in this project have been part of the ritual music scene since the 80s, a period many referred to as its heyday.
-At this time those musicians who knew how to play were in high demand, playing several tambores a week, sometimes even two a day.
-They claim this was a time when those involved took pride in the ritual and musical protocols of the tradition – something they believe is now becoming lost.
+The explosion of Santería in the United States—and specifically in Miami—occurred following the mass migration of around 125,000 Cubans who arrived in South Florida during the period known as the 1980 Mariel Boatlift.
+This mass exodus not only brought thousands of Regla de Ocha devotees to the United States, but also key musicians whose knowledge of rhythms, songs, rituals, and drum making was unprecedented in the country.
+Among the Cuban exiles who either settled in, or spent a significant amount of time performing in, Miami were Orlando “Puntilla” Ríos, Juan ‘El Negro’ Raymat, Ezequiel Torres, Lacho Rivero, Osvaldo Millet, Luisito Oferere, Jorge Iturralde, El Surdo, El Palle, Felito Oveido, Julito Balsinde, Angel Miyares, ‘Rumberito’, Pedro ‘El Asmático’ Orta and Lorenzo Peñalver to name a few.
+Two figures in particular, Orlando “Puntilla” Ríos and Juan “El Negro” Raymat, stand out for their pioneering influence on ritual musical tradition in the United States during the 1980s and 1990s.
+Travelling frequently between New York, Miami, and other parts of the United States and Latin America, their impact on the fledgling religious community was immense, especially in terms of the knowledge they carried from Cuba.
+Their combined expertise in song, drumming, and drum making—along with a shrewd approach to business—reshaped the oricha musical landscape in the United States, where together they maintained a near-monopoly over its dissemination for more than a decade.
+[6] Both men possessed charisma, business acumen, and access to the most crucial commodity of their trade: fundamento drums.
+Soon after arriving, Raymat arranged for a family member to bring his consecrated drums from Cuba.
+Not long after, Ríos borrowed Raymat’s drums and “birthed” a set of his own in Puerto Rico—apparently without Raymat’s knowledge.
+Together, they began training a generation of Cuban, Puerto Rican, and North American men to play, care for, and follow the strict protocols and taboos associated with these ritual instruments.
+Many of these apprentices went on to become omo Añá—initiates who swore an oath to the deity Añá and joined an exclusive, heterosexual, male-only brotherhood.
+This initiation gave them the right to play, build, and own fundamento batá, with many dedicating large portions of their lives to the tradition and its transmission to the next generation.
+Some Cubans arrived already knowing how to play, while others learned only after reaching the United States—for example, Ángel Miyares and Arelan Torres.
+Numerous U.S.-born musicians also became well-known tamboreros (batá players) and drum owners, including El Denny and Skip Burney, both featured in this project. Ángel, El Denny, and Skip all began their apprenticeships in the 1980s and are still playing regularly in Miami more than thirty years later.
+Most of the musicians highlighted in this project have been active since the 1980s, a period many describe as the heyday of ritual oricha music in Miami.
+At that time, those who could play were in high demand, often performing at several tambores a week—sometimes even two in a single day.
+Many recall this era as one when participants took deep pride in both the ritual and musical protocols of the tradition, something they fear is now being eroded.

 |

-No sólo este éxodo masivo llevo a miles de devotos Regla de Ocha a los Estados Unidos, pero tambien trajo músicos clave cuyo conocimiento de ritmos, canciones, rituales y la toma de tambor no tenian precedentes en los Estados Unidos.
-Entre los exiliados cubanos que han vivido o pasado una cantidad significativa de tiempo a realizar en Miami fueron: Orlando 'Puntilla' Ríos, Juan 'El Negro' Raymat, Ezequiel Torres , Lacho Rivero, Osvaldo mijo , Luisito Oferere, Jorge Iturralde , El Surdo, El Palle, Felito Oveido , Julito Balsinde, Angel Miyares , 'Rumberito', Pedro 'El asmático' Orta y Lorenzo Peñalver para nombrar unos pocos.
-Orlando Ríos 'puntilla' y Juan 'El Negro' Raymat cica 1980 (Foto cortesía de El Negro) Dos de estos hombres, Orlando 'Puntilla' Ríos y Juan 'El Negro' Raymat, destacan por su influencia pionera en la tradición musical ritual en los Estados Unidos durante los años 80 y 90.
-Viajar con frecuencia entre Nueva York y Miami, así como otras partes de los Estados Unidos y América Latina, su impacto en la comunidad religiosa incipiente era inmensa en términos de los nuevos conocimientos que trajeron de Cuba.
-La experiencia de canción, tambores y la toma de tambor combinado de estos dos hombres, así como se enfoca inteligentemente para los negocios cambian el paisaje ritual oricha musical En los Estados Unidos, donde se mantienen colectivamente un monopolio virtual sobre su difusión durante más de una década.
-[6] Ambos hombres tenían el carisma y la capacidad de proporcionar un servicio de calidad para un mercado en expansión y el acceso a un bien fundamental de su comercio, tambores fundamentos.
-Un poco después de llegar, Raymat envió un miembro de la familia a recoger su juego de tambores consagrados de Cuba.
-Poco después de la batería de Raymat llegaron a los Estados Unidos, Ríos ellos prestaron y 'dio a luz' un conjunto por sí mismo en Puerto Rico, aparentemente sin el conocimiento de Raymat.
-Ambos hombres se dedicaron a la formación de un ejército de Cuba, Puerto Rico y los hombres de América del Norte para tocar, mantener los tambores y se adhieren a una larga lista de protocolos estrictos y tabúes asociados con estos instrumentos rituales.
-Muchos de estos aprendices pasaron a convertirse iniciada como La explosión de la Santería en los Estados Unidos y, específicamente, Miami pasó, sin embargo, a raíz de la migración masiva de alrededor de ciento veinticinco mil cubanos que llegaron en el sur de la Florida durante el período conocido como el 1980 Mariel.
-Ana, lo que significa que se comprometieron un juramento a la deidad Ana y pasaron a formar parte de una hermandad sólo para hombres heterosexuales exclusiva, que les da acceso a jugar, hacer y ser dueño de fundamento batá con varios de ellos dedicar una gran parte de su vida a la tradición y para pasarlo a la siguiente generación.
-Aunque algunos cubanos llegaron saber cómo jugar varios aprendido una vez que habían llegado a los Estados Unidos, tales como Angel Miyares y Arelan Torres.
-Numerosos hombres nacidos en América del Norte también se hicieron famosos tamboreros (jugadores batá) y / o propietarios de tambor; El Denny y Skip Burney, por ejemplo, que se muestran en este proyecto. Ángel, El Denny y Skip todos comenzaron su aprendizaje en la década de 1980 y todavía están jugando regularmente en Miami hace más de treinta años más tarde.
-La mayoría de estos músicos destacados en este proyecto han sido parte de la escena de la música ritual desde los años 80, un período de muchos referido como su apogeo.
-En este momento los músicos que sabían cómo jugar tenían una gran demanda, jugando varios tambores a la semana, a veces incluso dos al día.
-Afirman que esto era un momento en que los implicados se enorgullecían de los protocolos rituales y musicales de la tradición - algo que ellos creen ahora se está perdido.
+La explosión de la Santería en Estados Unidos —y específicamente en Miami— se produjo tras la migración masiva de alrededor de 125.000 cubanos que llegaron al sur de Florida durante el período conocido como el Éxodo del Mariel en 1980.
+Este éxodo no solo trajo a miles de devotos de la Regla de Ocha a Estados Unidos, sino también a músicos clave cuyo conocimiento de ritmos, cantos, rituales y construcción de tambores no tenía precedentes en el país.
+Entre los exiliados cubanos que se establecieron o pasaron un tiempo significativo actuando en Miami se encontraban Orlando “Puntilla” Ríos, Juan 'El Negro' Raymat, Ezequiel Torres , Lacho Rivero, Osvaldo mijo , Luisito Oferere, Jorge Iturralde , El Surdo, El Palle, Felito Oveido , Julito Balsinde, Angel Miyares , 'Rumberito', Pedro 'El asmático' Orta y Lorenzo Peñalver para nombrar unos pocos.
+Dos figuras en particular, Orlando “Puntilla” Ríos y Juan “El Negro” Raymat, destacan por su influencia pionera en la tradición musical ritual en Estados Unidos durante las décadas de 1980 y 1990.
+Viajando con frecuencia entre Nueva York, Miami y otras partes de Estados Unidos y América Latina, su impacto en la incipiente comunidad religiosa fue enorme, especialmente por los conocimientos que trajeron desde Cuba.
+Su experiencia combinada en el canto, la ejecución de tambores y la construcción de los mismos —junto con una astuta visión para los negocios— transformó el panorama musical de oricha en Estados Unidos, donde juntos mantuvieron un cuasi monopolio sobre su difusión durante más de una década.
+[6] Ambos hombres tenían el carisma, la capacidad y el acceso al recurso más crucial de su oficio: los tambores fundamento.
+Poco después de llegar, Raymat hizo que un familiar trajera sus tambores consagrados desde Cuba.
+No mucho después, Ríos pidió prestados los tambores de Raymat y “parió” un juego propio en Puerto Rico —aparentemente sin el conocimiento de Raymat—.
+Ambos comenzaron a entrenar a una generación de hombres cubanos, puertorriqueños y norteamericanos para tocar, mantener los tambores y seguir la larga lista de estrictos protocolos y tabúes asociados con estos instrumentos rituales.
+Muchos de estos aprendices llegaron a ser omo Añá —iniciados que juraron un voto a la deidad Añá y se integraron en una hermandad exclusiva de hombres heterosexuales—.
+Esta iniciación les dio acceso a tocar, fabricar y poseer batá fundamento, y varios de ellos dedicaron gran parte de sus vidas a la tradición y a transmitirla a la siguiente generación.
+Algunos cubanos llegaron sabiendo tocar, mientras que otros aprendieron ya en Estados Unidos, como Ángel Miyares y Arelan Torres.
+Numerosos músicos nacidos en Estados Unidos también se convirtieron en reconocidos tamboreros (tocadores de batá) y/o dueños de tambores; por ejemplo, El Denny y Skip Burney, ambos incluidos en este proyecto. Ángel, El Denny y Skip comenzaron sus aprendizajes en los años 80 y siguen tocando con regularidad en Miami más de treinta años después.
+La mayoría de los músicos destacados en este proyecto han formado parte de la escena musical ritual desde los años 80, un período que muchos recuerdan como su época dorada.
+En aquel entonces, los que sabían tocar estaban muy solicitados, llegando a participar en varios tambores a la semana, a veces incluso dos en un mismo día.
+Afirman que fue un tiempo en que los participantes sentían un gran orgullo por los protocolos rituales y musicales de la tradición, algo que consideran que hoy en día se está perdiendo.
 Vertical Divider

 |